Aaron-Bopp/TIM/10_Sources/Mental Health/Dr.K's guide/notes_Responses to Anxiety.md

 1. Distraction
 	- allows us to temporarily avoid [[anxiety]] it temporarily reduces our [[suffering]]
-	- distraction isn't neccessarily bad, but there are more healthy ways to bring gour [[mind]] to the present
+	- distraction isn't necessarily bad, but there are more healthy ways to bring our [[mind]] to the present
 2. Control uncertainty via avoidance
 	- we lose control of our life to [[anxiety]]
 3. Remove uncertainty via reassurance